-Starmer resisting pressure from inside own party over reversal of tax cuts
+Keir Starmer resisting pressure from inside own party over reversal of tax cuts

 Keir Starmer will resist pressure from within his own party to reverse Liz Truss’s 1p cut for basic rate taxpayers because of fears it could deal a fatal blow to Labour’s chances of victory at the coming election.

-The Labour leader dramatically pledged to reinstate the 45p income tax rate for Britain’s wealthiest people, abolished by chancellor Kwasi Kwarteng in his mini-budget on Friday in what Starmer described as a “wrong-headed” Tory policy to “allow the rich to get richer”.
+The Labour leader dramatically pledged to reinstate the 45p income tax rate for Britain’s wealthiest people, abolished by chancellor Kwasi Kwarteng in his mini-budget on Friday in what Sir Keir described as a “wrong-headed” Tory policy to “allow the rich to get richer”.

 But he was facing demands to go further by restoring the 20 per cent basic rate of the levy, due to be reduced to 19 per cent in April after Mr Kwarteng brought a planned cut forward by a year.

-Greater Manchester mayor Andy Burnham publicly challenged Starmer’s support for the cut, stating that it was not “the most targeted way of using the resources that we’ve got at this moment in time”.
+Greater Manchester mayor Andy Burnham publicly challenged Sir Keir’s support for the cut, stating that it was not “the most targeted way of using the resources that we’ve got at this moment in time”.

-But a senior ally of the Labour leader told The Independent there was no question of Starmer backing down over the issue.
+But a senior ally of the Labour leader told The Independent there was no question of Sir Keir backing down over the issue.

-“We can’t go into the election telling ordinary workers `We’re going to put your taxes up’ and expect to win,” said the MP at Labour’s annual conference in Liverpool.
+“We can’t go into the election telling ordinary workers ‘we’re going to put your taxes up’ and expect to win,” said the MP at Labour’s annual conference in Liverpool.

-Burnham was accused by Starmer loyalists of going on leadership manoeuvres after he told a fringe meeting: “We need to get a bit more on the front foot and say we’re going to fight back - in parliament and around the country.”
+Mr Burnham was accused by Starmer loyalists of going on leadership manoeuvres after he told a fringe meeting: “We need to get a bit more on the front foot and say we’re going to fight back - in parliament and around the country.”

-But the Manchester mayor – who came just a point behind Starmer in an Independent poll as preferred leader among Labour supporters - insisted: “He’s got my support.
+But the Manchester mayor – who came just a point behind Sir Keir in an Independent poll as preferred leader among Labour supporters - insisted: “He’s got my support.
 I’m here to help.”

 As ministers braced for further carnage on the markets when they reopen on Monday, Mr Kwarteng brushed off criticism of his £45bn tax giveaway, which prompted a plunge in the value of the pound and a sharp fall in share prices.